IrinaStatsLab/iglu-py/README.md

 This will automatically install all the necessary Python dependencies for you.

 There is *no need* to download R, _iglu-r_, or any other CRAN package directly.
-Version 3.5.0 of _iglu-r_ comes bundled with _iglu-py_ and will be installed automatically on the first runtime.
+Version 4.0.0 of _iglu-r_ comes bundled with _iglu-py_ and will be installed automatically on the first runtime.

-> ⚠️ If you already have _iglu-r_ installed on your machine, _iglu-py_ will use that version of _iglu-r_ internally instead of the bundled Version 3.5.0.
+> ⚠️ If you already have _iglu-r_ installed on your machine, _iglu-py_ will use that version of _iglu-r_ internally instead of the bundled version.
 >
 > See [Changing the Version of "iglu-r" Used by "iglu-py"](#changing-the-version-of-iglu-r-used-by-iglu-py) below to change to your desired version.